hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

     print("can not divide books among 0 students")
 ```

 Some advocates of `try..except` in Python community tend to abuse `try` in all places where `if` was used.
 The code is usually shorter with the help of `try..except` structure, especially when you are in a large project with many layers of function calls.
 The downside is that, it is difficult to find which `except` finally handles the error, because 1) `except` selects certain `Exception` it is interested in; 2) `except` can further `raise` the `Exception` if it can not handle it.
-In order to make the error handling explicit, you resort to the `if..else` pattern but tend to write longer ("verbose" in programming jargon) codes, especially when there are many layeres of function calls.
+In order to make the error handling explicit, you resort to the `if..else` pattern but tend to write longer ("verbose" in programming jargon) codes, especially when there are many layers of function calls.

 ### Multiple loop